PRECIOUS RELICS FROM THE AGE OF DINOSAURS

 At the Australian Opal Centre we have opalised dinosaur teeth, limb bones, back bones, toe bones, claws and pieces of rib, pelvis and shoulder.
 Most are in grey, black or amber-coloured potch, but some shimmer with colour.
-In the roofs of some opal mines you can even look up to see the underside of dinosaur footprints.
+In some opal mines you can even look up to see the underside of dinosaur footprints in the roof.

-Many items in the Centre’s collection have been donated with the support of the Cultural Gifts Program of the Australian Federal Government; our thanks also to the administrators of that program.
+Many items in the Centre’s collection have been donated with the support of the Australian Government's Cultural Gifts Program; our thanks also to the administrators of that program.